MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 int i0     = 'abcd';    // 0x61626364
 ```

-An octal escape sequence is a backslash followed by a sequence of up to 3 octal digits.
-The behavior of an octal escape sequence that appears to contain more than three digits is treated as a 3-digit octal sequence, followed by the subsequent digits as characters in a multicharacter literal, which can give surprising results.
+An octal escape sequence that appears to contain more than three digits is treated as a 3-digit octal sequence, followed by the subsequent digits as characters in a multicharacter literal, which can give surprising results.
 For example:

 ```cpp
 char c1 = '\100';   // '@'